dominictarr/repred/README.md

     return change
   })
 }, [])

+//handle change events
+rr.on('update', console.log)
+//add a name to the set.
+rr.update('jim')
 ```

-the function must also return a change object, which is just the changes which actually applied.
+The function must also return a change object, which is just the changes which actually applied.
 if changes is non-empty, (not `[]` or `{}`) then that update will be sent across the wire to any
 connected nodes.